Home » Raising Alpacas » Alpaca Cost and Understanding the True Expense of Care

 • Alpacas are eco-friendly and sustainable for the environment

-• One female alpaca can give birth to 10+ cria, which makes her revenue-generating opportunities ten times her purchase price
+• One healthy female alpaca can give birth to 10+ cria, which makes her revenue-generating opportunities ten times her purchase price

 Now that we’ve broken down the pros and cons of investing in alpacas, let’s chat more about the individual costs associated with the different types of alpacas.
 I’ll break down the various types of alpacas and then we’ll dig deeper into the startup and ongoing costs associated with raising alpacas.